 5. Data-driven training

 Continuous training is key to maintaining high email response standards.
-By analyzing performance data, you can identify areas where response times are lagging and tailor training to address those gaps.
+By analyzing data to improve email response times, you can identify areas where response times are lagging and tailor training to address those gaps.

 Whether it’s product knowledge, technical skills, or communication practices, targeted training can make a measurable impact.
 These programs help team members respond faster and more accurately, directly improving email response times.